jquense/teaspoon/README.md

 ### Using `tap()`

-[`tap()`](#fntap---functioncollection) provides a way to quickly step in the middle of a chain of queries and collections to make a quite assertion.
+[`tap()`](#fntap---functioncollection) provides a way to quickly step in the middle of a chain of queries and collections to make a quick assertion.
 Below we quickly make a few changes to the component props and check that the rendered output is what we'd expect.

 ```js